EGI-Federation/notebooks/source/data.rst

 Data Management
 ---------------

-10GB persistent storage for the notebooks is available as your home directory. **Please note that files stored on any other folder will be lost when your notebook server is closed (which can happen if there is no activity for more than 1 hour!)**.
-There is no space limit set for other folders.
+1GB persistent storage for the notebooks is available as your home directory. **Please note that files stored on any other folder will be lost when your notebook server is closed (which can happen if there is no activity for more than 1 hour!)**.

 If you need to increase your persistent storage space, open a `GGUS ticket to the Notebooks Support Unit <https://ggus.eu>`_